zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 diligence.
 The enlightened person arrives (has), fully arrived (has), entered, fully entered, possessed, fully possessed, possesses this diligence.
 Therefore, the single enlightened person is a diligent person.
-The perceiver, decision maker, and diligent person who is Dhamma should walk alone like a rhinoceros horn.
+The perceiver, decision maker, and diligent person who is Dhamma should walk alone like a rhinoceros.

 Because of that, the single enlightened person said: